 Configure Order Desired Time, Schedule and Slots Settings

 GonnaOrder has a variety of independent settings for ordering and schedules.
 However, we have several settings that affect both ordering and are related to schedules.
 These include, but are not limited to, same day ordering, time slots, and upfront order dates.
-We will help you understand how every feature works in this page.
+We will help you understand how every feature works on this page.

 GonnaOrder allows you to specify whether you want customers to select a date and time when they can receive their orders.
 This is what we refer to as the order date upfront.
 When you enable this setting for your store, a customer will be able to specify the day or time for their order.
 The store will then find the appropriate schedules for the selected day and time and present a harmonized menu with all available products.
 Essentially, customers can place post-dated orders.

 This setting appears under schedules in the settings section of your GonnaOrder dashboard as shown below.

 When set to enabled, a calendar icon and a time selection dropdown will appear below the opening times on the customer interface and they can choose the day and time for their orders as shown below.
 On the other hand, when set to disabled, GonnaOrder will interpret the setting to mean that the store does not take post-dated orders.
 For the example case, we have selected a date in March to be the order date.

 The moment a customer selects a future date for an order, GonnaOrder will remember this and associate the date with the said order.
 Therefore, on the order page, instead of suggesting the current date for the order desired date, GonnaOrder will suggest the selected future date and show the customer the available timeslots they can choose from.

 The maximum number of items per slot represents the numeric total, equal to or greater than zero, items that a store can handle in a single time slot.
 When set, GonnaOrder will disable any time slot that has received the maximum items and customers will not be able to schedule delivery or pick up orders within that time.